 These sudden occurrences might have left you bothered.
 Well, in all probabilities, the reason is that you are transitioning into menopause.
 The perimenopause period begins for most women at 40-44.

 Menopause sets in when a woman is 45-55 on average.
-So, suppose you are troubled by sore and hot feet and have also begun experiencing other symptoms like menstrual irregularities, hot flashes, vaginal dryness, etc. In that case, you must understand that it’s the game of hormones.
+So, suppose you are troubled by sore and hot feet and have also begun experiencing other symptoms like menstrual irregularities, hot flashes, vaginal dryness, etc. In that case, in all probabilities, one may assume it’s the hormonal imbalances.
 Let’s take a look at the different reasons.

 1. Low Estrogen Levels